mdundek/dockersuggar/README.md

 # Docker Suggar

+> This branch is in developement, please use the master branch only for now

 Docker Suggar is a command line tool, written in NodeJS.
 It is usefull to those who are working with local or remote Docker instances and/or do not want to bother with complex Docker commands every time they need to use it.